itthinx/affiliates-import/readme.txt

 == Changelog ==

 = 1.1.0 =
-* Added support for additional registration fields as defined under Affiliates > Registration.
+* Added support for additional registration fields as defined under Affiliates > Settings > Registration.
 * Improved the admin section with additional field and file format information.
 * Updated the readme.txt (adds the "Requires PHP" tag, adds the Upgrade Notice section and provides a short example).